sandeepkrishnams/learngit/README.md

-added readme file for git
+added readme file for git learning purposes so let's rock